 A1.1 Population projections

 Figure A1.
-Population (year 2010) for each basin of Catalonia (a) and for the whole region (b) for the different databases.
-The numbers on the x axis indicate the code of each basin (see Table A1).
+Population (year 2010) for each basin of Catalonia (left) and for the whole region (right) for the different databases.
+The numbers on the x-axis indicate the code of each basin (see Table A1)